zxch3n/texas-odds/README.md

-# Texas Hold'em Winning Percentage Calculator
+# Texas Hold'em Odds Calculator

+Currently it only calculate the winning rate when there is only one opponent.

 (A hobby project just for fun 🦀)